johnSmithPl/analytics_engineer_proj/README.md

 - `dbt_project/`: Contains the dbt project, including models, macros, and configuration.
 - `postgres_init/`: Contains the initial data and the SQL script to load it into the PostgreSQL database.
 - `instructions/`: Contains original instructions for take home assigment and git ingored folder data.
-    Data was exported as cvs files from shared .xlsx files.
+    Data was exported as CSV files from shared .xlsx files.
 They were just exported as they were, without any modifications.
-    Delimiter was set up to ";" to ommit issues with file structure.
-I think it's good enough solution for take home test with initial data.
+    Delimiter was set to ";" to omit issues with file structure.
+I think it's a good enough solution for a take-home test with initial data.

     These are the needed files: